Mary De la Beche Nicholl: Family

+Alpinism

+Nicholl was a fearless ascender of mountains, in Europe and in north America.
+Her biography, based on her notebooks and diaries, shows that she was never happier than when making extremely hazardous climbs or river crossings.
+Her husband shared this personality trait of extreme adrenalin junky.

 Lepidoptery

 Nicholl was best known for her work on butterflies.
 Nicholl published a number of papers on her research on butterflies between 1897 and 1904, including "Bulgarian Butterflies" in The Entomologist's Record and Journal of Variation (1899) and "Butterflies of the Lebanon" was published in The Transactions of the Royal Entomological Society of London (1902).

+Biography

-A book about the life of Mary De la Beche Nicholl was published in 1979 titled: Grandmother Extraordinary.
+A biography of Mary De la Beche Nicholl was published in 1979 titled: Grandmother Extraordinary.